Hours Minors Are Legally Allowed to Work

 Generally speaking, age-based work restrictions don't apply to minor workers who are employed by their parents or guardians.
 The exception to the exception?
 Those hazardous industries listed above.

-Employees under the age of 18 cannot work in mining or manufacturing, for example, even if they would be employed by their family.
+Employees under the age of 18 cannot work in mining or manufacturing, for example, even if employed by their family.

 Generally, teenagers who work should be paid at least the federal minimum wage of $7.25.
 Workers under the age of 20 can be paid a youth minimum wage (or statutory minimum wage) of $4.25 for the first 90 consecutive calendar days; this youth minimum applies to every job the teen holds, not just their first job.
 If a worker under the age of 20 changes jobs, their new employer may pay them the lower rate for the first 90 days of their new job.

 Many states and some cities have set minimum wages higher than the federally mandated minimum, but these don't necessarily apply to younger workers.
-Recently, a few states have proposed minimum wage exceptions for teenagers, partly in response to these minimum wage increases.
+Some states have proposed minimum wage increases and exceptions for teenagers, partly in response to these minimum wage increases.

-Whether you agree or disagree, it's in your best interests to familiarize yourself with both state and federal laws applying to young workers in your area before applying for a job or allowing your teenager to do so.
-In most cases, employers will have to abide by both state and federal law.
+It's important to familiarize yourself with both state and federal laws applying to young workers in your area before applying for a job or allowing your teenager to do so.
+In most cases, employers are obliged to abide by both state and federal law.